microsoft/CCF/doc/developers/run_app.rst

 Debugging
 ---------

 To connect a debugger to a CCF node, the configuration passed to `oesign sign` must have debugging enabled  (``Debug=1``).
-This should be disabled for production enclaves, to ensure confidentiality is maintained.
-If using the ``sign_app_library`` function defined in ``ccf_app.cmake``, 2 variants will be produced for each enclave. ``name.enclave.so.debuggable`` will have debugging enabled (meaning a debugger may be attached - the optimisation level is handled indepdently), while ``name.enclave.so.signed`` produces a final debugging-disabled enclave.
+This `must` be disabled for production enclaves, to ensure confidentiality is maintained.
+If using the ``sign_app_library`` function defined in ``ccf_app.cmake``, two variants will be produced for each enclave. ``name.enclave.so.debuggable`` will have debugging enabled (meaning a debugger may be attached - the optimisation level is handled independently), while ``name.enclave.so.signed`` produces a final debugging-disabled enclave.
 The produced binaries are otherwise identical.

-Additionally, the `cchost` binary must be told that the enclave type is debug:
+Additionally, the ``cchost`` binary must be told that the enclave type is debug:

 .. code-block:: bash